sugi2000/STCja/Introduction/Cultural_software.md

 Technically, this software may be implemented in a variety of ways.
 Popular implementations (referred to in the computer industry as “software architecture”) include stand-alone applications that run on the user’s computing device, distributed applications (a client running on the user’s device communicates with software on the server), and peer-to-peer networks (each computer becomes both a client and a server).
 If all this sounds completely unfamiliar, do not worry: all you need to understand is that “cultural software” as I will use this term covers a wide range of products and network services, as opposed to only single desktop applications such as Illustrator, Photoshop or After Effects that dominated media authoring in the 1990s and 2000s.
 For example, social network services such as Facebook and Twitter include multiple programs and databases running on company servers (for instance, in 2007 Google was running over one million servers around the world according to one estimate21) and the programs (called “clients”) used by people to send emails, chat, post updates, upload video, leave comments, and perform other tasks on these services.
 (For instance, one can access Twitter using twitter.com, or tweetdeck. com, Twitter apps for iOS, Android, and dozens of third party websites and apps.)
 -->

-Media applications
---

-From documents to performances
---

-Why the history of cultural software does not exist
---

-Summery of the book's narrative
---